-People escaping down a stair have to be able to move from one stair to another so that, if one stair becomes smoke-logged or unusable for any other reason, people can continue their escape along an alternative route.
-If the stair is a single means of escape, people will still need to move out of the stair and wait for rescue by emergency services within the floor.
+- a) In multi stair buildings people escaping down a stair are able to move from one stair to another and can continue their escape along an alternative route via a route across a floor if one stair becomes smoke-logged or unusable for any other reason. - In single stair buildings, people are able move out of the stair and wait for rescue by emergency services within the floor.